sproof/docs/docs/docker/docker-setup.rst

 3. Set the verifier theme
 --------------

 The style of the Web interface for verifying documents exposed by the client needs to be specified through a configuation file.
 Copy ``data/exampleTheme.js`` to ``data/theme.js``.
 You can adjust colors and buttons styles, if you like.
-The names and values should be self-explanatory.
-If you have questions, please see :doc:`../help`.
-This documentation will be extended in the future.
+Please refer to the `Material UI theme documentation <https://material-ui.com/customization/theming/>`_ for details.

 4. Set the translations